javiermtzo99/personal_portfolio/src/content/education/ubc.md

 logo: "/ubc.svg"
 ---

-# Empty for now.
+# UBC Empty for now.
 This will be shown in the modal.